neseilhan/manuel_studyCase/test_report.md

 ## Conclusion

-API'de ciddi güvenlik açıkları ve işlevsel hatalar tespit edilmiştir. Özellikle authentication ve authorization sistemleri tamamen yeniden yazılmalıdır.
-Test coverage %70.5 olup, bu oran kabul edilebilir seviyededir ancak güvenlik testleri eksiktir.
+Serious security vulnerabilities and functional errors have been detected in the API.
+Especially authentication and authorization systems need to be completely rewritten.
+Test coverage is 70.5%, which is acceptable but security tests are missing.

-**Risk Assessment:** HIGH - API production'a çıkmaya hazır değil.
+**Risk Assessment:** HIGH - API is not ready for production.

 **Next Steps:**
-1. Critical ve High seviyesindeki bugları düzelt
+1. Fix Critical and High level bugs
-2. Güvenlik testlerini genişlet
+2. Expand security tests
-3. Performance testlerini ekle
+3. Add performance tests
-4. Regression testlerini çalıştır
+4. Run regression tests
-5. Security audit yap
+5. Conduct security audit